DarwinSmth/Github-Pages-Project/index.md

 ## Introduction
 > "lil awkward, but social, and always down to learn something new."

 Hey there!
-I'm a student in this Software Engineering class, and this page is a little about me — both as a programmer and just as a person.
+I'm a student in CSE 110 this Spring quarter, and this page is a little about me — both as a programmer and just as a person.

 ---